OctopusDeploy/blog/blog/2017-08/octopus-release-3-16.md

 ## SSH Targets sans Mono

 Octopus Deploy supports deploying to Linux and macOS via [SSH Targets](https://octopus.com/docs/deployment-targets/ssh-targets).

-Because [Calamari](https://octopus.com/docs/api-and-integration/calamari) (the Octopus deployment executable) is built with .NET, [Mono](http://www.mono-project.com/) was required to be installed on SSH Target servers.
+Because [Calamari](https://octopus.com/docs/api-and-integration/calamari) (the Octopus deployment executable) is built with .NET, [Mono](http://www.mono-project.com/) was a pre-requisite on SSH Target servers.

 As of Octopus 3.16, Mono is no longer required!

 SSH Targets now provide an option to use a self-contained Calamari.

 ![SSH Target .NET Settings](ssh-mono-not-installed.png "width=500")

 The self-contained Calamari is built with .NET Core 2.0.
 Because .NET Core 2.0 is currently a preview release, we felt obliged to mark this feature as _beta_.
-But be assured, this is a fully supported feature.
-We believe that .NET Core will provide the foundation of Octopus Deploy's cross-platform support in the future, and we will likely at some point deprecate the Mono-based option.
+But be assured, this is fully supported.
+We believe that .NET Core will provide the foundation of Octopus Deploy's cross-platform support in the future, and we will likely deprecate the Mono-based option at some point.

 ## ScriptCS upgraded to 0.17.1

-Octopus supports customs scripts written in C# and this is powered by [ScriptCS](http://scriptcs.net/).
+Octopus supports custom scripts written in C# and this is powered by [ScriptCS](http://scriptcs.net/).
 In this release, we've upgraded the library so you get the most modern ScriptCS support available.
+There are some breaking changes in this ScriptCS release - read more below.

-Our [custom scripts](https://octopus.com/docs/deploying-applications/custom-scripts) documentation covers everything you need to get up and running with writing C# scripts or any of our other supported languages.
+Our [custom scripts documentation](https://octopus.com/docs/deploying-applications/custom-scripts) covers everything you need to get up and running with writing C# scripts or any of our other supported languages.

 ## Okta authentication provider

-Octopus now includes an Okta authentication provider so you can easily authenitcate with this service.
-Thanks to [Brent Montague](https://github.com/brentm5) for submitting a PR to add this support.
+Octopus now includes an Okta authentication provider so you can easily authenticate with this service.
+Big thanks to [Brent Montague](https://github.com/brentm5) for being awesome and submitting a PR for this.

-Our [authentication providers](https://octopus.com/docs/administration/authentication-providers) documentation, provides more information on how to get up and running with this new provider or any of the existing ones.
+Our [authentication providers documentation](https://octopus.com/docs/administration/authentication-providers) provides more information on how to get up and running with this new provider or any of the existing ones.

 ## Let's Encrypt required update